Altinity/altinity-datasets/README.md

 Repos are directories on the file system.
 The exact location of the repo is known as the repo path.
-Data sets under the repo are child directories that in turn have subdirectors for DDL commands and data.
+Data sets under the repo are child directories that in turn have subdirectories for DDL commands and data.
 The following listing shows the organization of the built-ins repo.

 ```